Anup-Tiwary/snow-data-extraction/README.md

 # Getting started

+IMPORTANT:  in order to utilize the attachment and Request Item variable exports, you must import two processors to your ServiceNow instance.
+These can be found in the update set in this repository named "Update Set for Processors.xml".

 To use this for yourself, do the following:

     a) Modify exportConfig.cfg to point to your instance with an admin user/pass